JackpotRising/jr-support/docs/questions/tournaments.md

 ## What happens if I lose connection while making an attempt, or if I get an error?

 We understand that bad things happen to good people.
-If you run into an issue while making an attempt, then please contact us through our live chat or email us at Support@JackpotRising.com.
+If you run into an issue while making an attempt, then please contact us through our [discord channel](https://discord.gg/XEj8SFp) or email us at Support@JackpotRising.com.

 > We do require that all users to have a stable internet connection in order to compete in tournaments.